forestdb/forestdb.org/models/2025-problang-comparison-class.md

 For this model, we are considering the adjective *tall*:
 - "John is a basketball player, and he is tall."
-- "John is a gymnast, and he is tall".
+- "John is a gymnast, and he is tall."
 - "John is a soccer player, and he is tall."

 You likely have different ideas of which comparison class is used for each statement.
 For John, being a basketball player, we're likely to think that he is being compared to all people or the general population.
 When John is a gymnast, his being tall is likely a comparison to gymnasts specifically, so he would be short relative to all people.
 And when John is a soccer player, we might infer that it is just for soccer players and not the general population.